The Rival IQ API

 The API allows you to retrieve social data, including individual posts, daily metric summaries, period metric summaries, and social presence positioning copy.
 Private social data (for example, from Facebook and LinkedIn) is not currently available through the API.
-The API does not provide management features, such as creating landscapes or adding companies.
+The API also provides management features for creating and managing landscapes in your account.

 Data is organized using the same groupings as in the app.
 Data is accessed one landscape at a time, optionally using a tag to limit the company set.
 Within the API, landscapes are accessed by id.
 To get the id for a given landscape, use the landscape API endpoint.